 Moderate density residential development refers to residential development containing from six to twelve dwelling units per acre.
 The only moderate density housing in Dalworthington Gardens is the multi-family development on the north side of Arkansas Lane, east of Spanish Trail.
 Moderate density residential use accounts for approximately XX acres of land area within the city.
-This is X percent of the developed land in Dalworthington Gardens and XX percent of the total land area.
 Most cities also have higher density residential development in the form of apartments, either garden apartments or high rise apartments, with densities of 18 dwelling units per acre or greater.
 Although there are apartments along the western city limits, there are currently no existing apartments in Dalworthington Gardens.